liusi2019/ocd-journal/README.md

 The iForest (Isolation Forest) inplementation used here is provided by Tadesse ZeMicheal and available from https://github.com/tadeze/osu_iforest .

-### Threshold estimate experiments on synthetic datasets:
+### Threshold estimate experiments on synthetic data sets:

 "Open-Category-Detection-with-PAC-Guaranteesp-Synthetic.ipynb"

-### Threshold estimate experiments on benchmark datasets:
+### Threshold estimate experiments on benchmark data sets:

 "alpha_prime_full.R" (This one is for six UCI datasets and MNIST.
 Datasets are included in "benchmark_datasets.zip". )

 "alpha_prime_tinyimagenet.R" (This one is for Tiny ImageNet.
 The scores for data points in Tiny ImageNet are included in "benchmark_datasets.zip".
 The scores are got through the method in Dan Hendrycks and Kevin Gimpel's 2017 paper: A baseline for detecting misclassified and out-of-distribution examples in neural networks.)

-### Producing learning curve of nine estimators for alpha on six UCI datasets:
+### Producing learning curve of nine estimators for alpha on six UCI data sets:

 "learning_curve_nine.R"